 where $k_{31} = \sqrt[4]{\frac{4}{15}(-5+\sqrt{34})},\ k_{32} = \frac{1}{3}\sqrt{-5+\sqrt{34}},\ k_{33} = \frac{1}{10}(5+\sqrt{34})$. \end{itemize}

 First of all, we verify the convergence order in time for the selected four structure-preserving schemes.
 Let us set the computational domain $\Omega=[-200,200]$ and we take the initial value as the exact solution at $t=0$ for the parameters $p=2$, $p=3$ and $p=5$, respectively.
 The temporal convergence tests are conducted by fixing the Fourier node $2048$.
 Figure \ref{R-RdV-error} shows the $l^2$ and $l^{\infty}$-norm errors with various time step sizes at $t=10$, where we take time step sizes $\tau=2^{-k},\ k=2,3,4,5,6$ for 4th-MPS and 4th-EPS, while for 6th-MPS and 6th-EPS, we choose time step sizes $\tau=2^{-k},\ k=0,1,2,3,4$.
-It is clear to see that 4th-MPS and 4th-EPS are fourth-order temporal accuracy, and 6th-MPS and 6th-EPS can achieve sixth-order accurate in time.
+It is clear to see that 4th-MPS and 4th-EPS are fourth-order temporal accuracy, and 6th-MPS and 6th-EPS can achieve sixth-order accuracy in time.

-Then, we set the computational domain $\Omega=[-100,100]$ and take the uniform spatial mesh $h=\frac{200}{512}$ and time mesh $\tau=0.1$, respectively.
+Then, we set the computational domain $\Omega=[-100,100]$ and take the uniform spatial step size $h=\frac{200}{512}$ and time step size $\tau=0.1$, respectively.
 Figure \ref{R-KdV-residuals} shows the residuals on the discrete mass, momentum and Hamiltonian energy computed by using 4th-MPS, 4th-EPS, 6th-MPS and 6th-EPS, respectively, which is similar to Figure \ref{R-RLW-residuals}.
-We should note that the residuals on the discrete mass provided by 4th-MPS and 6th-MPS is also up to the machine precision because of the small spatial mesh.
+We should note that the residuals on the discrete mass provided by 4th-MPS and 6th-MPS is also up to the machine precision because of the fine spatial mesh.